-Dr. Subhash Chandra through his many philanthropic and social initiatives over several decades has stood testimony to his principle of being a responsible citizen first and then a leader.
-With every initiative, Subhashji recognises the immense potential of the youth has to better the society we live in, and through these initiatives provides the much needed mechanism quintessential to achieving this.
-With a firm conviction in the concept of “Vasudhaiva Kutumbakam”, every initiative involves, and works inclusively to address problems and provide solutions collectively.
+Shri Subhash Chandra through his many philanthropic and social initiatives over several decades has stood testimony to his principle of being a responsible citizen first and then a leader.
+With every initiative, Subhash Ji recognises the immense potential of the youth has to better the society we live in, and through these initiatives provides the much needed mechanism quintessential to achieving this.
+With a firm conviction in the concept of 'Vasudhaiva Kutumbakam', every initiative involves, and works inclusively to address problems and provide solutions collectively.

-Apart from investing in the economic infrastructure, Subhashji wants to invest in social infrastructure of India.
-Through the creation of DSC Foundation, he wishes to inspire thousands of self-reliant people who can contribute to nation-building.
-The foundation has a unique model where deserving individuals will be supported with relevant funding and in turn when he/she is able to earn enough, they will help by funding someone else.
-Thus, creating a culture of people helping themselves and also others.
+Apart from investing in the economic infrastructure, Subhash Ji wants to invest in social infrastructure of India.
+Through the creation of The Subhash Chandra Foundation, he wishes to inspire thousands of self-reliant people who can contribute to nation-building.
+The objective of the foundation is to help create and support models across sectors spanning from the mainstream to the niche sectors that provide for an equitable and sustainable society.

-Subhashji has pledged a corpus fund of Rs.
+Subhash Ji has pledged a corpus fund of Rs.
 5000 crore to the foundation.
 He envisions an India that is self-reliant and not dependant on government or on subsidies.
-The fund by DSC foundation is neither a loan nor a donation, but a simple capacity building model.
+The fund by The Subhash Chandra Foundation is neither a loan nor a donation, but a simple capacity building model.

-Started in 1989, Ekal Abhiyan presently runs 55,646 schools in 22 states across India and 1900 in Nepal.
-It has so far reached the lives of around 18 lakh children, especially in the Naxal hit areas.
+Started in 1989, Ekal Abhiyan presently runs more than 83,000 schools across India and Nepal.
+It has so far reached the lives of more than 2 million children, especially in the Naxal hit areas.
 And, it envisions of starting 1,00,000 school by 2022.